-While the rest of the world was watching the Windows 8 launch, Microsoft quietly updated its Office Web Apps.
-The apps are now closely tied to the company’s SkyDrive personal cloud service and to Outlook.com.
+While the world was watching the Windows 8 launch, Microsoft updated its Office Web Apps.
+The apps work closely with the company’s SkyDrive personal cloud service and Outlook.com.

 Microsoft has new web versions of Word, Excel, PowerPoint and OneNote.